One of the University of Tulsa’s core values is its commitment to humanity, which is also the heart of the health sciences.

 The College has formed a significant partnership with the University of Oklahoma to establish the School of Community Medicine to boost the number of physicians and physician assistants in the state.
 TU and OU-Tulsa also have a joint affiliation with the William K. Warren Foundation at the Laureate Institute for Brain Research and have forged valuable research partnerships in the areas of immunology, mental illness, informatics, brain imaging, and the neurosciences.

 On campus, interdisciplinary study is vital to the College, and students and faculty are encouraged to collaborate with other disciplines throughout the University.
-Each program in the newly formed College is accredited by its national governing body.
+Each program in the College is accredited by its national governing body.

 School of Nursing